arnellebalane/google-meet-pip/readme.md

 # Google Meet PiP

-Display a Google Meet video in a Picture-in-Picture window.
+Display a selected Google Meet participant's video in a Picture-in-Picture window.